Social Policy courses for 2022

 You can study social policy on its own as a single honours degree or in combination with sociology, politics or criminology.
 Social policy is a partner in Bristol Q-Step, which is part of a national initiative offering enhanced skills training in the social sciences.

 There are opportunities to spend time studying abroad in your second year.
 Alternatively, our four-year Study Abroad degree includes a year of study at one of our partner institutions overseas.
+For more information about where you can study abroad, visit Global Opportunities.

 What kind of student would this course suit?